Best use of Hilton Honors points

-- Hilton Honors American Express Card – 80,000 bonus points after you spend $1,000 on eligible purchases within the first three months of account opening.
+- Hilton Honors American Express Card – 100,000 bonus points after you spend $1,000 on eligible purchases within the first three months of account opening.
 Terms Apply.
-Plus, you can earn an additional 50,000 points after you spend a total of $5,000 in purchases on the Card at any of the Hilton family of hotels in the first 12 months of Card Membership.
+Plus, you can earn up to $100 in statement credits on eligible purchases made on the Card at any of the Hilton family of hotels in the first 12 months of Card Membership.
 Offer expires 8/25/2021.

 - Hilton Honors American Express Surpass® Card – 130,000 Hilton Honors Bonus Points after you use your new card to make $2,000 in eligible purchases within the first 3 months of card membership.
 Terms Apply.

 - The Hilton Honors American Express Business Card – 130,000 Hilton Honors Bonus Points after you spend $3,000 in purchases on the card within your first 3 months of card membership.
 Plus, earn a $100 Statement Credit on purchases at Hilton in the first 12 months.
 Offer expires 08/25/2021 Terms Apply.

 - Hilton Honors American Express Aspire Card – 150,000 Hilton points after spending $4,000 on purchases within the first three months of account opening.
 Terms Apply.

 The information for the Hilton Aspire card, and Hilton Surpass has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 After you meet the minimum spending requirements and the bonus points post to your account, you might wonder about the best ways to redeem Hilton Honors points.